-PVC is everywhere.
-It’s in the pipes under your sink, the flooring beneath your feet, and the insulation wrapped around your electrical cables.
-With global production hitting 60 million metric tons annually, PVC ranks as the third most produced plastic in the world.
+PVC resin is the base polymer behind rigid pipe, flexible film, cable insulation, and medical tubing.
+With global production near 60 million metric tons annually, it ranks as the third most produced plastic in the world.

-PVC resin itself is a free-flowing white powder, with suspension-grade particles measuring 50-200 micrometers in diameter.
+PVC resin is a free-flowing white powder, with suspension-grade particles measuring 50-200 micrometers in diameter.
 Resin grades are sorted by K-value, a viscosity-derived index spanning roughly K55 to K72 — high-K resins go into rigid pipe and unplasticized PVC profiles, low-K resins into flexible film and cable.
 Three production routes split the global market: suspension polymerization carries about 80%, emulsion 12%, and bulk 8%, each yielding different grades of PVC resin with distinct compounding behavior.
-That finished powder is what you get at the end.
-Now look at what goes in.

 How is PVC Resin Made Step by Step?